Samsung/Tizen-CSharp-Samples/Mobile/UI/VolumeController/README.md

-# Tizen .NET VolumeController Sample
+# Volume

-This VolumeController application demonstrates how to retrieve and set device's volume levels.
+This Volume application demonstrates how to retrieve and set device's volume levels.

 <table>
 <tr>